dmd-program/dmd-100/topics/character.md

 # Character

 In fictional film or literature, character types are used to help viewers to empathize with the story.
 A person's character typically refers to the qualities they possess.
 However, a character can also be an animal, object, or abstraction in a story.
 Objects are often represented through anthropomorphism, where human attributes are applied to a non-human.
+According to an [explainer video about animated light](https://www.youtube.com/watch?v=xf0WjeE6eyM) for the movie, Akira, the buildings were considered to be characters.

 **Examples of objects as character:**